 The Board believes each individual director should possess certain personal characteristics, and that the Board as a whole should possess certain core competencies.
 Such personal characteristics are integrity and accountability, informed judgment, financial literacy, mature confidence, high performance standards, and passion.
+They should also have demonstrated the confidence to be truly independent, as well as be business savvy, have an owner orientation and have a genuine interest in AutoZone.
 Core competencies of the Board as a whole are accounting and finance, business judgment, management expertise, crisis response, industry knowledge, international markets, strategy and vision.
 These characteristics and competencies are set forth in more detail in AutoZone's Corporate Governance Principles, which are available on AutoZone's corporate website at www.autozoneinc.com.